 Batts was appointed to the Board in July 2013.

 Kay Bowers has 28 years of experience working in affordable housing development, finance and property management.
-She recently retired as executive director of New Level Community Development Corp. and continues to work on housing policy and advocacy.
+Bowers retired as executive director of New Level Community Development Corp. in 2020, but she has continued to work on housing policy and advocacy.

 Bowers was appointed to the board in December of 2018.